Indistinguishability in One-or-Two-Ended Forests on Unimodular Random Graphs: Definitions

 \begin{definition}[Indistinguishability] A point-map $\bs F$ on a random rooted graph $[\bs G, \bs o]$ has \defstyle{indistinguishable connected components (resp. level-sets)} if, for every {component-property} (resp. {level-set-property}) $A$, almost surely, either all components (resp. level-sets) are of type $A$ or all are of type $\neg A$.
 In other words, every {factor coloring} of the points of $\bs G$ with two colors (where the coloring may depend on $\bs F$ as well) satisfies the following condition almost surely: If every connected component (resp. level-set) of $\bs F$ is uni-color, then all points of $\bs G$ have the same color. \end{definition}

 Note that ergodicity is not needed in \Cref{def:indistinguishability}.
-However, to prove or disprove the indistinguishability of a model, by the discussion in \Cref{subsec:ergodic}, one may safely assume that $[\bs G, \bs o; \bs F]$ is ergodic (we will assume this frequently in the proofs).
-Indeed, by ergodic decomposition (\Cref{subsec:ergodic}) and \Cref{lem:happensAtRoot}, one can rewrite indistinguishability in the following equivalent form:
+However, to prove or disprove the indistinguishability of a model, by ergodic decomposition, one may safely assume that $[\bs G, \bs o; \bs F]$ is ergodic (we will assume this frequently in the proofs).
+Indeed, by ergodic decomposition and \Cref{lem:happensAtRoot}, one can rewrite indistinguishability in the following equivalent form:

-\begin{lemma}[Indistinguishability in the Ergodic Case] Let $[\bs G, \bs o]$ be a unimodular graph or discrete space and $\bs F$ be a point-map. \begin{enumerate}[label=(\roman*)] \item $\bs F$ has indistinguishable components (resp. level-sets) if and only if the same holds in almost every ergodic component of $[\bs G, \bs o; \bs F]$ (see \Cref{subsec:ergodic}). \item In the case where $[\bs G, \bs o; \bs F]$ is ergodic, $\bs F$ has indistinguishable components (resp. level-sets) if and only if every component-property (resp. level-set-property) $A$ is trivial.
+\begin{lemma}[Indistinguishability in the Ergodic Case] Let $[\bs G, \bs o]$ be a unimodular graph or discrete space and $\bs F$ be a point-map. \begin{enumerate}[label=(\roman*)] \item $\bs F$ has indistinguishable components (resp. level-sets) if and only if the same holds in almost every ergodic component of $[\bs G, \bs o; \bs F]$\del{ (see \Cref{subsec:ergodic})}. \item In the case where $[\bs G, \bs o; \bs F]$ is ergodic, $\bs F$ has indistinguishable components (resp. level-sets) if and only if every component-property (resp. level-set-property) $A$ is trivial.
 In the non-ergodic case, indistinguishability is equivalent to $\sigfield{comp}{I}{}=\sigfield{}{I}{}$ mod $\mathbb P$ (resp. $\sigfield{level}{I}{}=\sigfield{}{I}{}$ mod $\mathbb P$). \end{enumerate} \end{lemma} In the case where $\myprob{A}=1$, all components (resp. level-sets) are of type $A$ a.s., and in the case where $\myprob{A}=0$, all are of type $\neg A$ a.s.

 Note that all of the steps mentioned in \Cref{intro:method} are necessary for indistinguishability.
 This immediately implies the next corollary, which is of independent interest.